dci-fbw-p24-e07/live-code/6-Cloud Services/DigitalOcean/README.md

 4. Install required packages:
     - `django`: The Web Framework we want to utilize
-    - `gunicorn`: The application that will connect to Nginx
+    - `gunicorn`: The application server that will connect to Nginx
     - `psycopg2`: Database connector for PostgreSQL
     - `python-dotenv`: To abstract environment variables
     ```shell